rust-br/rust-book-pt-br/second-edition/src/ch11-02-running-tests.md

 capturar a saída gerada durante as execuções de teste, impedindo que a saída seja exibida e facilitando a leitura da saída relacionada aos resultados do teste .

-Some command line options go to `cargo test`, and some go to the resulting test binary.
-To separate these two types of arguments, you list the arguments that go to `cargo test` followed by the separator `--` and then the ones that go to the test binary.
-Running `cargo test --help` displays the options you can use with `cargo test`, and running `cargo test -- --help` displays the options you can use after the separator `--`.

 Algumas opções de linha de comando vão para `cargo test` e outras vão para o teste binário resultante.
 Para separar esses dois tipos de argumentos, você lista os argumentos que vão para `cargo test`, seguidos pelo separador `--` e depois os que